 Definition of Childhood Bipolar Disorder Controversial continued...

-the symptoms in adults," Julio Licinio, MD, chairman of the department of psychiatry at the University of Miami, tells WebMD.
+"In children, the symptoms of bipolar disorder are very different from the symptoms in adults," Julio Licinio, MD, chairman of the department of psychiatry at the University of Miami, tells WebMD.

 Treatment of Children With Bipolar Disorder

 The Olfson team's report, in the September issue of Archives of General Psychiatry, shows that doctors treat bipolar disorder in youths the same way they treat it in adults: with powerful psychiatric drugs.

 In two-thirds of visits, youths diagnosed with bipolar disorder receive mood stabilizers -- most often anticonvulsants such as Depakote.
 Children are just as likely as adults to be treated with antipsychotic drugs, although children are more likely to receive the newer "atypical" antipsychotics.
 In six out of 10 visits, patients regardless of age receive a combination of at least two drugs.

 "The types of medications they receive resemble those received by adults," Olfson says.
 "There are real risks associated with misdiagnosis of children with bipolar disorder.
 These drugs have powerful side effects and their long-term safety has not been established for children."